timschneiderxyz/fyWin/.github/README.md

 **Interactive:** In this mode the script asks you which function you want to execute and which not.

-**Silent:** If you select this mode, the script will execute all functions one after the other without asking you.
+**Silent:** If you select this mode, the script will execute all functions without asking you.

 ---